mahmoud/sedimental/entries/design_your_version.md

 We encounter and use far more software than we write.
 In software's short existence, so many versioning schemes have emerged that a complete survey of conventions could fill a book.
-Saving the history for another post, there are four primary expectations driving modern software versioning:
+Saving the history for another post, there are three primary expectations driving modern software versioning:

+1. **Versions go up** - The higher the version, the later it came out.
-1. **Versions increase with time** - Bigger is better, less is worse.
+2. **Versions speak to the quality of the software** - A project name communicates an ideal.
+The project version communicates progress toward that ideal.
+Bigger is better, less is worse.
-2. **Versions are trackable** - Continuity is a good thing.
-Irregular gaps cause confusion.
 3. **Versions are numeric, except when they're not** - Numeric versions are the default, but non-numeric versions and version components abound.
-Suffixes like "alpha", "beta", "dev", "nightly", "stable", etc. There are also named project versions, like those used in Linux distributions, such as Debian's "jessie" or Ubuntu's "trusty".
+Even non-developers understand suffixes like "alpha", "beta", "dev", "nightly", "stable", and so on.
+There are also named project versions, like those used in Linux distributions, such as Debian's "jessie" or Ubuntu's "trusty".
-4. **Versions speak to the quality of the software** - A good project name communicates an ideal.
-A good project version communicates the progress toward that ideal.

 While they may seem trivial or obvious, versions are fundamental enough that the large-scale, long-term effects can be profound.
-Higher versions are considered to be better, especially within a project.
+Higher versions are considered better, especially within a project.
 But there are cases where this impact spilled out across projects.

 For instance, when Google Chrome entered the browser race, it brought